runabrandes/tic-tac-toe/README.md

 ### User Input

 * After the rules have been displayed the user is asked to input their game field selection.
 Once a field has been selected the programme will then proceed to print the board and the selected field will have an "X" printed in it.
 A visual output of the game board makes the game easy to follow.
 An input between 1 - 9 is allowed.
 In the case of the user entering a number that is out of the range of 1 - 9 or enter a letter or no input at all, Error Handling was added to this section of the code.
-The programme will ask th euser to make their input again in this case before proceeding to print the corrext input on the game board.
+The programme will ask the user to make their input again in this case before proceeding to print the corrext input on the game board.

 ![User_Input](assets/images/field_selection.png)